San Clemente Personal Injury Attorneys

 What Is a Personal Injury Claim?

 A personal injury claim is a civil lawsuit filed against another person, a business, an organization, a governmental entity, or an insurance carrier.
-The basis behind a personal injury claim is that someone else’s negligence or recklessness caused the plaintiff’s injury.
-The victim files a lawsuit against the at-fault party, seeking compensation for damages related to the injury.
+A personal injury claim is based upon someone else’s negligence or recklessness that caused the plaintiff’s injury.
+The claim compensation is provided by law for damages related to the injury.
 Some of the most common damages involved in a personal injury lawsuit include:

 - Medical bills and the cost of future medical treatments